-Copyright (c) 2009 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org. in image analysis but have the disadvantage of not being invariant or equivariant to rotations of the object of interest.
+Window-based detectors combined with machine learning approaches like the Viola-Jones detector [8] are very popular in image analysis but have the disadvantage of not being invariant or equivariant to rotations of the object of interest.
 However rotation invariance is required in many applications.
 Popular approaches addressing this issue are often based on the principle of template matching and incorporate rotations by means of steering the template.
-Most of them are low-level feature detectors, e.g. steerable filters, for lines and corners [1] or surfaces [2] which are common in early vision and image analysis.
-Some approaches have the ability to learn the objects of interest using numerical or least square approaches [3] [4] [5] in a rotation invariant manner.
+Most of them are low-level feature detectors, e.g., steerable filters, for lines and corners [1] or surfaces [2] which are common in early vision and image analysis.
+Some approaches have the ability to learn the objects of interest using numerical or least square approaches [3]-[5] in a rotation invariant manner.
 Many approaches are model based such as the Hough transform [6].
-For multi-channel images most algorithms are only addressed to 2D problems [7].
+For multichannel images most algorithms are only addressed to 2D problems [7].

-Our novel approach is based on the extension of the 3D harmonic filter framework [4] [5] to multi-channel data by utilizing spherical tensor analysis [9].
-Therefore our approach can be seen as an approach between a classical low-level feature detector (e.g. steerable filter) and a high-level object detector based on the generalized Hough transform [10].
+Our novel approach is based on the extension of the 3D harmonic filter framework [4], [5] to multichannel data by utilizing spherical tensor analysis [9].
+Therefore our approach can be seen as an approach between a classical low-level feature detector (e.g., steerable filter) and a high-level object detector based on the generalized Hough transform [10].

-The advantages of this framework are its high flexibility due to the non-linear filter approach, the straight-forward adaptation to new structures due to its learning ability, and its speed, as it does not rely on large numbers of expensive convolutions like steerable filter approaches.
+The advantages of this framework are its high flexibility due to the nonlinear filter approach, the straightforward adaptation to new structures due to its learning ability, and its speed, as it does not rely on large numbers of expensive convolutions like steerable filter approaches.

 We validate our approach on a well characterized cellular 3D structure, the metaphase of dividing, mitotic cells.
 In this specific (sub-)phase of mitosis, the sister chromatids of the cell have been arranged at a central position of the cell, and are attached via spindle proteins to two opposite poles, the so called centrosomal complex [11].
-The 3D structure of mitotic cells in metaphase encompasses well defined cellular objects (i.e. the central structure of DNA and the bi-directionally located poles, or multiple poles in aberrant mitosis).
-Therefore, this represents an ideal system to validate our novel filter approach by detecting complex structures of mitotic cells in 3D multi-channel data sets.
+The 3D structure of mitotic cells in metaphase encompasses well defined cellular objects (i.e., the central structure of DNA and the bi-directionally located poles, or multiple poles in aberrant mitosis).
+Therefore, this represents an ideal system to validate our novel filter approach by detecting complex structures of mitotic cells in 3D multichannel data sets.